Symphogear: Symphogear Users

 Kirika Akatsuki is a Symphogear user introduced in Symphogear G. As one of the "Receptor Children" raised in a research facility alongside Maria, Serena and Shirabe, she maintains a cheerful demeanor despite her traumatic past.
 Her strong bonds with comrades give her fearless determination in battle.
 Initially believed to be Finé's vessel after unconsciously using her powers, this is later disproven when Shirabe is revealed as the true host.
 This revelation leads to a tragic accident where her scythe Armed Gear fatally wounds Shirabe during a suicide attempt.
-Kirika's past remains largely unknown, with song lyrics hinting at famine and wartime trauma.
-Unlike other characters, she lacks any memories of family or origins.
+Kirika's past remains largely unknown; like Shirabe, she lacks any memories of her family or origins.
 She frequently ends sentences with "Death" (デス, Desu) as a speech mannerism.
 Her SG-i02 Igalima (イガリマ, Igarima) Symphogear specializes in mass Noise combat, wielding a transforming scythe Armed Gear.
-Her Symphonic rock motif complements both her energetic personality and combat synergy with allies.
+She has excellent combat synergy with Shirabe, and has a symphonic rock motif for her battle songs.